diegodelgado96/E-commerce-Platform/README.md

     -  ```npm run deploy```

     The first command will make sure that we stop at the folder that corresponds to the product service project and the second command will install the dependencies, prepare the .zip file to load into the lambda and finally it will load the lambda function and leave it ready to use .

+### 2. OrderServiceLambda (Nodejs)
+- To prepare the project and deploy it to the lambda function, we only need to run the following commands.

+    - ```cd orderService```
+    - ```pip install boto3```
+    - ```Compress-Archive -Path handler.py -DestinationPath 'orderService.zip' -force```
+    - ```aws --endpoint-url=http://localhost:4566 lambda update-function-code --function-name OrderServiceLambda --zip-file fileb://orderService.zip```

+    The first command will make sure that we stop at the folder that corresponds to the service project of the orders, the second command will install the boto3 library which will be used to connect and query dynamoDB tables, the third command will prepare the .zip file for load it into lambda and finally the lambda function is loaded and will leave it ready to use.